Monitor your operating system

 - Locate the template and click Assign to Node.

 - Select the Windows nodes you want to monitor for the operating system on the left pane, click the green arrow to move it to the right pane, and click Next.

 - Choose the credentials, and click Assign Application Monitors.

 It will take several minutes for the initial poll to complete and widgets to display data.

 View the application data

-Click My Dashboards > SAM Summary to view the All Applications widget.
+Click My Dashboards > Applications > SAM Summary to view the All Applications widget.
 The All Applications widget is an excellent method for at-a-glance monitoring with hover-over information and icons status to provide a quick overview of data.
 When software is ruled out as the problem, check the hardware health.